donno2048/snake-bios/README.md

 qemu-system-i386 -display curses -bios snake.raw -plugin contrib/plugins/libips.so,ips=2000
 ```

-For some reason the ips plugin doesn't come with QEMU so we have to build QEMU from source to use it:
+For some reason the ips plugin doesn't come with QEMU so we have to build QEMU from source to use it (or go [here](#Slow)):

 ```sh
 git clone --branch stable-9.2 --depth 1 https://github.com/qemu/qemu